Having achieved considerable success in the Monte Carlo and Alpine rallies prior to the war, Donald Healey was anxious to produce his own car.

-In 1947, a Healey Saloon was taken to the Jabekke-Aeltre highway in Belgium and achieved a top speed of 111.87 mph, which was recorded in the Motor.
+In 1947, a Healey Saloon was taken to the Jabekke-Aeltre highway in Belgium and achieved a top speed of 111.87 mph.
 The Healey Saloon was advertised as the fastest production saloon in the World.

-The cars were prepared for the Mille Miglia in 1948 and GWD 42 started as number 37.
+The cars were prepared for the Mille Miglia in 1948 and this Healey with registration number GWD 42 started as number 37.

 Amongst the Mille Miglia this car was also entered for the Spa Francorchamps race.
 Le Mans had yet to be revived after the war and the Belgian Grand Prix was to be the most prestigious endurance sports car race for 1948.